Dotnet-Boxed/Templates/Docs/API.md

 - **HstsPreload** (Default=Off) - Enable Strict Transport Security (HSTS) HTTP header with preloading.
 - **CORS** (Default=On) - Browser security prevents a web page from making AJAX requests to another domain.
 This restriction is called the same-origin policy, and prevents a malicious site from reading sensitive data from another site.
 CORS is a W3C standard that allows a server to relax the same-origin policy.
 Using CORS, a server can explicitly allow some cross-origin requests while rejecting others.
 - **HostFiltering** (Default=On) - A white-list of host names allowed by the Kestrel web server e.g. example.com.
 You don't need this if you are using a properly configured reverse proxy.
+- **SecurityTxt** - Adds a security.txt file to allow people to contact you if they find a security vulnerability.

 #### Web Server